badgib/ASimpleCompass/README.md

 * !sailwin - toggles the window visibility
 * !sailpos - resets the window position
 * !sailres - resets the heading

+### one more thing ###

+existing triggers might interfere with the functioning of this plugin it is highly advised to remove them

+anything that captures lines:

+* (Squinting up at the sun|Gazing up at the stars), you determine that the ship is heading <HEADING> and that you're <NUMBER> miles rimwards and <NUMBER> miles (widdershins|turnwise) of Ankh-Morpork.

+* The ship shudders around you as it turns (sharply) to (port|starboard].

+* The powerful headwind causes the ship to drift off course to (port|starboard).

+* The ship abruptly starts spinning in circles.
+After a few rounds, it manages to escape the whirlpool, heading in a different direction from before.

+should be removed